tensorflow/tensorflow/tensorflow/lite/micro/CONTRIBUTING.md

     # Use your favorite diff tools (e.g. meld) to resolve the conflicts.
     git add <files that were manually resolved>
     git commit
-    # Update the commit message to call out which files were manually resolved for a
-    # conflict.
-See [this commit](https://github.com/tensorflow/tensorflow/pull/42571/commits/303e22d09a175fdc1093d57fa09b44367851628b) as an example.
     ```

-   The benefit of `git merge` and resolving the conflicts is that the github review
-   tool can easily show the reviewer ecatly what part of the merge commit was a
-   manual change, and which parts were files that were automatically merged.

-   Additionally, the commit message shows which branch was merged (i.e.
-   upstream/master was merged into your feature branch)

  1. If a force push seems to be the only path forward, please stop and let your
     PR reviewer know ***before*** force pushing.
 We will attempt to do the merge